 - 1 1/2 tablespoons chia seeds

-- Chop the strawberries into quarters.
-Rinse the rhubarb and slice them to 1/4-inch slices.
+- Rinse and hull the strawberries.
+Chop the strawberries into smaller pieces.
+For smaller strawberries, slice them in half.
+For larger strawberries, slice them into quarters or eighths.
+Rinse the rhubarb and slice them to 1/2-inch slices.

-- Refrigerate jam in a jar for about a month.
+- Refrigerate the jam in a jar for up to 3 to 4 weeks.

 NUTRITION INFORMATION: Makes 24 Servings (2 tablespoons per serving).
 Amount Per Serving: Calories: 24, Total Fat 0.3g, Saturated Fat: 0g, Sodium: 1.2mg, Cholesterol: 0mg, Total Carbohydrate: 5.4g, Dietary Fiber: 0.6g, Sugar: 4.1g, Protein 0.3g